Farm to School

 First come, first served: Groups that wish to set up an information booth at SBCFMA markets must contact the office by letter, fax, or email, and indicate the date(s) they wish to attend.
 Space will be allocated on a first come, first served basis, provided that the group meets the criteria (see Download Application above).

-Please note: SBCFMA does not accept Community Access applications for the following farmers markets: Tuesday State Street (no physical space available), Thursday Camino Real Marketplace, and Sunday Camino Real Marketplace.
+Please note: SBCFMA does not accept Community Access applications our Tuesday State Street (no physical space available), and Sunday Camino Real Marketplace.
+Space is also often unavailable from April-September at our Wednesday Solvang market.

 Community Access Booths at the Market